ultraJeff/containers-and-ocp-workshop/container-fundamentals.md

 ### Image Internals

-In this exercise, we will take a look at what's inside the container image.
+Now, we will take a look at what's inside the container image.
 Java is particularly interesting because it uses glibc, even though most people don't realize it.
 We will use the ldd command to prove it, which shows you all of the libraries that a binary is linked against.
 When a binary is dynamically linked (libraries loaded when the binary starts), these libraries must be installed on the system, or the binary will not run.
 In this example, in particular, you can see that getting a JVM to run with the exact same behavior requires compiling and linking in the same way.
 Stated another way, all Java images are not created equal:

 ```
 podman run -it registry.access.redhat.com/jboss-eap-7/eap70-openshift ldd -v -r /usr/lib/jvm/java-1.8.0-openjdk/jre/bin/java